 Our ambition to be a superb provider of public services by being the best managed business in our sector is underpinned by our four strategic priorities; one of which is to create a place that people are proud to work.
 Creating an inclusive workplace in which everyone can thrive plays a key part in delivering on this priority.

-Enabling our Diverse workforce and building our inclusive workplace can only be achieved through our commitment to creating a culture where everyone matters.
-Gender diversity, inclusion in all forms and our focus on reducing our gender pay gap through taking positive action remains critical for us.
-In conjunction with reducing our overall gender pay gap, we have also seen our balance at senior levels around the world improve.
-In 2021, we have reduced our gender pay gap to 6.96%.
-While that already exceeds the ambition we set ourselves (to get below 10% by the end of 2022) we will always continue to do more.
+Enabling our diverse workforce and building our inclusive workplace can only be achieved through our commitment to creating a culture where everyone matters.
+Gender diversity, inclusion in all forms, and our focus on reducing our gender pay gap through taking positive action remains critical for us.
+In conjunction with reducing our gender pay gap over the last five years, we have also seen our balance at senior levels around the world improve.